The common way to reduce the cost of probate, is through trusts but not always.

 There are some questions about whether it’s better to have a living trust or a will.
 The most complex part of having a living trust, is the process of funding the trust.
 It is imperative for the trust to work, that every asset you own is either transferred into the trust or retitled into the name of the trust.
 If assets are left out or incorrectly funded, then probate will probably be necessary.
 This can occur, even if only one single asset is left out.

 If an asset is controlled by beneficiary designation, then the trust may not need to be named a beneficiary, should you want it to pass directly to one or more beneficiaries.

 Funding the trust becomes complicated, when retirement accounts are involved.
 Consult with an experienced estate planning attorney, if you want to make the trust a designated beneficiary of a retirement account.
 This is because very specific and complex rules may limit the ability to “stretch” the distributions form the account.

-An estate planning attorney can advise you in creating an estate plan that fits your unique circumstances and may include cryptocurrency.
+An estate planning attorney can advise you on creating an estate plan that fits your unique circumstances.

 Reference: The Houston Chronicle (Feb.
 15, 2019) “Elder Law: Which should I have—A Living trust or a will?”